How to Get the Covid-19 Vaccine at Walmart

 Almost six million people in the United States have received a Covid-19 vaccine, according to the Centers for Disease Control and Prevention (CDC).
 So far, most of the vaccines have gone to priority groups, meaning healthcare workers, people in nursing homes, and older folks.
 But as more doses become available, more people will be able to join the line.

-In the next few months, you should be able to get a Covid-19 vaccine not only at healthcare facilities and doctors’ offices, but also at retailers like Walmart.
+In the next few months, you should be able to get a Covid-19 vaccine not only at healthcare facilities and doctors’ offices, but also at retailers like Walmart, which is ramping up its capabilities in the next few weeks.
 (Here’s when the Covid-19 vaccine will reach you.)

 Here’s what you need to know about the vaccine and how to get one at Walmart when the time comes.